I grew up in Nashville Tennessee, son of a very musical father and a wonderfully artistic mother.

 We moved to the UK when I was about 10 years old in ’76; my English father had fallen out of love with America as it changed from an age of as he saw it, of simpler innocence, to the place many of my family still call home.

-Since then I have lived up in Southern England, East Sussex to be exact, always obsessively listening to music.
+Since then I have lived in Southern England, East Sussex to be exact, always obsessively listening to music.

-At about 14-15 years of age I had my first taste of Jamaican music, a genre that would become the an obsessive centre of my musical interests.
+At about 14-15 years of age I had my first taste of Jamaican music, a genre that would become an obsessive centre of my musical interests.